 Safety in Pakistan is a big concern for travelers, and even I felt nervous as I left on the plane to go there.
-However, once I arrived those concerns quickly went out the window.
+However, once I arrived, those concerns quickly went out the window.

-But of course, Pakistan does have its problems and I can’t say the entire country is safe.
-It’s important to realize that many of these issues are localized, mostly in the border areas near Afghanistan.
+But of course, Pakistan does have its problems, and I can’t say the entire country is safe.
+It’s important to realize that many of these issues are localized, mainly in the border areas near Afghanistan.

 One of the best things you can do to keep safe while traveling is to have travel insurance to protect you in case something goes wrong.
 I recommend using World Nomad’s Insurance for coverage in Pakistan.

 Although I typically travel the world solo, during my time in Pakistan, I was with a group of other travelers and locals as part of the IESS program.
 Therefore I want to direct you to some additional resources about female travel in Pakistan.

 - Guide to Solo Female Travel in Pakistan

 - Female Pakistan Travelers Facebook Group